 Meet The Team

-• Shy Palmer - Founder & Farmer
+• Shy Palmer - Farmer, Founding Director

 Shy Palmer is a proud Raleigh native, deeply rooted in the vibrant tapestry of her community.
 With an unwavering commitment to fostering unity and empowerment among people of color, she has dedicated her life to uplifting those around her.